-A healthcare reimbursement professional plays an important role in a medical organization by ensuring that insurance requests are properly coded and billed in order to avoid costly delays in reimbursements.
-Also called medical billing and coding, this is an important function in the healthcare team and a growing profession.
+A healthcare reimbursement professional plays an important role in a medical office.
+They are administrative support workers who ensure that insurance requests are properly coded and billed in order to avoid costly delays in reimbursements.
+Also called medical billing and coding, this is an important function in the healthcare team and a growing profession.*

-The Healthcare Reimbursement associate of science degree at Virginia College is designed to provide the practical training needed for a rewarding career in medical billing and coding.
+The associate’s degree in Healthcare Reimbursement at Virginia College is designed to provide the practical training needed for a rewarding career in medical billing and coding.
 These professionals are in demand in healthcare settings such as:

 Victoria knew she needed an education to be able to progress in a job in the health and medical field.
 After obtaining a certificate in Medical Billing and Coding, she discovered that because of some transfer credits, she was only a handful of classes away from completing her associate degree in Healthcare Reimbursement.

-During the 24-month intensive course of study in the Healthcare Reimbursement program, our instructors cover basic body anatomy, organs and systems to help you better understand the procedures you are coding and to help ensure coding accuracy.
-You’ll get specialized training in coding conventions including Current Procedural Terminology (CPT-4), International Classification of Diseases (ICD-9-CM, ICD-10-CM, and ICD-10-PCS) and the Healthcare Common Procedure Coding System (HCPCS).
+During your course of study in the Healthcare Reimbursement program, our instructors cover basic body anatomy, organs and systems to help you better understand the procedures you are coding and to help ensure coding accuracy.
+You’ll get specialized training in coding conventions including:

-Not only do we help you learn to do the job, we help you find the job!
-Virginia College helps you jumpstart your job hunt with resume building, interview skills and assistance finding externship sites.
+Virginia College helps you jumpstart your job hunt with resume reviews, interview skill building and assistance finding externship sites.
 Our National Externship partners include Any Lab Test Now, Take Care Health, HealthSouth and others.

-When graduation time comes around, the Virginia College Career Services team helps you navigate your job search, offering career planning and placement assistance.
-For some graduates, our national relationships with Corporate Partners like Conifer Health, ScribeAmerica and Hanger Prosthetics and Orthotics result in being hired as a medical billing and coding professional!
+When graduation time comes around, the Virginia College Career Services team helps you navigate your job search through career planning and placement assistance.
+For some graduates, our national relationships with Corporate Partners like Conifer Health, ScribeAmerica and Hanger Prosthetics and Orthotics result in being hired as a medical billing and coding professional.

-Learn more about a fulfilling career as a healthcare reimbursement professional.
-Complete the Request More Information form and take the first step toward your successful new career.
+Begin your journey to a career in healthcare reimbursement.
+Complete the Request More Information form or give us a call to take the first step toward a successful new career.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form bellow and we'll quickly be in touch.